prerna2101/ibm-agentic-ai-for-itops/pre-requisties/Lab 1 - Set Up & Configuration.md

 ## 2. Local Machine Setup
 Prepare your personal device with the necessary tools and packages.
-- Install Python (recommended version will be specified)
+- Install Python, Git, and Podman/Docker
 - Set up the Agent Development Kit (ADK)
 - Verify that your system meets the minimum requirements